adi3/robotics-workshop-guide/content/6 Deploy Application/2_connect_to_robot.md

 +++

-TODO: SETUP BRAND NEW INSTANCE OF BOTWORKS AND CONNECT ALL ROBOTS TO IT
+TODO: SETUP BRAND NEW INSTANCE OF BOTWORKS AND CONNECT ALL ROBOTS TO IT LET USERS REGISTER THEMSELVES

 ...register as new user...
-[REGISTER THEM AS USERS ALREADY IN COGNITO]

 ...start session...